dongliangcao/OCFlow/README.md

 # OCFlow
-A neural network for unsupervised learning of optical flow and occlusion mask
+A neural network for unsupervised learning of optical flow and occlusion mask.